-Although Jeff did use this guitar often with the Jeff Beck Group, he was not completely satisfied with how it played after all this mods done to it.
-He eventually retired it, and switched to playing different guitar.
+Although Jeff did use this guitar often with the Jeff Beck Group, he was not completely satisfied with how it played after all these mods done to it.
+He eventually retired it and switched to playing different guitars.

-He used this guitar for couple of months until it was stolen in late sixties, probably 1969.
-The guitars’ serial number is 9_1864.
+He used this guitar for a couple of months until it was stolen in the late sixties, probably 1969.
+The guitar’s serial number is 9_1864.

 These were all done prior to Jeff coming to the shop, supposedly on a request from some other guy who ended up not liking how the guitar turned out.
-Fortunately though Jeff fell in love with the guitar on a first sight, and he took it home without having second thoughs about the purchase.
+Fortunately, Jeff fell in love with the guitar at the first sight, and he took it home without having second thoughts about the purchase.

 |Jeff used this guitar from 1969-1977 with The Jeff Beck Group and Beck, Bogert & Appice.|

-In the mid ’70s Jeff changed the neck for 70s-style large headstock rosewood neck, and used the guitar on his solo tour.
-The guitar can be seen on the cover of “Live Wire” album.
+In the mid-’70s Jeff changed the neck for a 70s-style large headstock rosewood neck and used the guitar on his solo tour.
+The guitar can be seen on the cover of the “Live Wire” album.

 Jeff used the Tele-Gib on “Blow by Blow”, and he recorded “Cause We’ve Ended As Lovers” on it.
 It can be seen in the music video for “Secret Policeman’s Ball”.